-According to the U.S. Drought Monitor, approximately 37% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California, other western states, parts of Texas and Oklahoma as of March 31, 2015, as compared with 29% of the U.S. at the end of 2014.
-California has entered a fourth consecutive year of drought.
-Over 97% of California's \$43 billion agricultural sector was experiencing severe, extreme or exceptional drought with the livestock sector more directly exposed to exceptional drought than the crop sector.
-Persistent drought conditions may lead to increased prices and decreased supplies of agricultural products produced in affected areas, including livestock, dairy products, fruits, nuts and vegetables.
-Prolonged drought conditions could result in credit stress and reduced income for these producers and processors.
+According to the U.S. Drought Monitor, as of September 30, 2015 approximately 31% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California and other western states, as compared with 29% of the U.S. at the end of 2014.
+Prolonged drought conditions could result in credit stress and reduced income for agricultural producers in the affected areas as well as processors of the affected products.

-Numerous cases of avian influenza have been reported in the U.S. since the beginning of 2015, mainly impacting commercial turkey flocks and chickens for egg production; however, risk to human health is believed to be negligible.
-Regardless, many countries have imposed import restrictions on U.S. poultry from certain regions.
-Trade restrictions on poultry have reduced turkey exports and is likely to depress U.S. poultry prices.
-However, the impact to the System is not expected to be material as our concentration in the poultry sector represented approximately 2.5% of total loans at March 31, 2015.
+Numerous cases of avian influenza have been reported in the U.S. since the beginning of 2015, mainly impacting commercial turkey flocks and chickens for egg production; however, the last confirmed case was June 17, 2015.
+Uncertainty remains regarding the possibility of further outbreak this year due to the fall migration of wild birds.
+The risk to human health is believed to be negligible.
+Nonetheless, many countries have imposed import restrictions on U.S. poultry from certain regions, primarily in the Central and Mississippi migratory paths.
+Trade restrictions on poultry have reduced turkey and chicken exports.
+However, due to an expected reduction in domestic production, a material disruption in U.S. poultry prices is not anticipated.
+The impact to the System is not expected to be material as our loan concentration in the poultry sector represented approximately 2.5% of total loans outstanding at September 30, 2015.